ht-N/MLOPS_LAB03/README.md

     uvicorn app:app --host 0.0.0.0 --port 8000
     ```
     The API is now running and accessible at `http://localhost:8000`.

-2.  **Start the Prometheus Server:**
-    Open another terminal, navigate to your Prometheus directory, and run:

-    ```bash
-    ./prometheus --config.file=prometheus.yml
-    ```
-    You can access the Prometheus UI at `http://localhost:9090`.
-Check the `Targets` page to ensure it's successfully scraping the API.

 ## 4. API Endpoints

 Once running, you can interact with the following endpoints: